 You can speed this process up by using automation for content analytics.
 Data analysis is time consuming; AI speeds up the process of aggregating data, analyzing results and surfacing recommendations, instead of you spending hours trying to do it yourself (or not doing it at all because you don’t have time).

-Enhanced Content Marketing Plans
+Enhance Your Content Marketing Plans

 An essential aspect of your content planning is generating content ideas.
 These are often based on popular topics, timely occurrences, and relevant keywords.
 This information has to be accurate for you to engage an audience and drive traffic to your website.